theonlyhennygod/fit-bot-ai/README.md

-# Codebender AI Template
+# Fit-Bot AI

 This project is a template code to start any AI project.

-It's a chat interface that allows you to talk with the Last Codebender.
-You can send him text messages by clicking on the text button or request an AI art image by clicking on the image button.
+It's a chat interface that allows you to talk with Fit-Bot.
+You can send it text messages by clicking on the text button or request an AI art image by clicking on the image button.

-This project is built using Nextjs.
-It utilizes the OpenAI GPT4 for chat completion and Replicate for image generation.
+This project is built using Next.
+It utilizes the OpenAI GPT4 for chat completion and DALL-E for image generation.

 <img src="app-demo.gif" alt="app demo" width=600>

 ## Getting Started

 First, duplicate the `.env` file into a new file named `.env.local`.
-Update the value of your [OpenAI API key](https://platform.openai.com/api-keys) and [Replicate API key](https://replicate.com/account/api-tokens) there.
+Update the value of your [OpenAI API key](https://platform.openai.com/api-keys).

 The first time you are running this project, you will need to install the dependencies.
 Run this command in your terminal: